First consideration will be given to individuals who respond by Monday, January 30, 2023.

 Finance Internship Overview

 The Finance and Administration Division manages the Transportation Authority’s accounting, finance and administrative support functions, including financial systems, capital finance, budgeting and investments, procurement, contracting and human resources.
-This internship will mainly help with drafting and reviewing agreements, assisting in competitive contract vendor selection processes, and assisting in preparing analytical reports.
+This internship will mainly help with drafting and reviewing agreements, assisting in competitive contract vendor selection processes, assisting in preparing analytical reports, improving operations, and supporting the implementation of a new enterprise resource planning system.

 Employee Type: Intern/Temporary Employee